-- affiliated with philanthropy sector institutions other than community foundations or initiatives to support community philanthropy organizations and practice around the world or the U.S. AND submit a proposal on current trends and practices in philanthropy OR
+- affiliated with philanthropy sector institutions other than community foundations, support organizations or initiatives intended to develop or strengthen community philanthropy organizations and practice around the world or the U.S. AND submit a proposal on current trends and practices in philanthropy OR

 - US citizens working in US-based community foundations or initiatives to support community philanthropy organizations and practice, AND who submit proposals illustrating a clear interest in furthering the work of community foundations